openmindculture/react-dataviz-demo/README.md

 **I wanted to start a simple data visualization demo project using React with ReCharts and preferably TypeScript and TSX.** I also wanted to use evaluate AI assistants and learn new skills.
 Here is what I learned.

+Abstract:
+Copilot, much like Windsurf, is overhyped and not ready for production code generation.
+Jetbrains AI's strength are context actions like finding possible problems.
+Google (Gemini) AI is not error-free either, but still the most useful.

 ## Tutorials vs. AI assistance

 ### GitHub Copilot in Microsoft VisualStudio Code